GravityKit/GravityView/readme.txt

 * Tweak: In Edit View, holding down the option (or alt) key while switching forms allows you to change forms without resetting field configurations - this is useful if you want to switch between duplicate forms
 * Fixed: Tooltip title text of the field and widget "gear" icon
+* Fixed: Restored correct Gravity Flow status and workflow values
+* Fixed: Conflict when editing an entry in Gravity Flow
 * Move `GravityView_Admin_View_Item`, `GravityView_Admin_View_Field`, and `GravityView_Admin_View_Widget` to their own files
 * Added deprecation notices for methods that haven't been used since Version 1.2!